ranga4all1/metrocar-funnel-analysis/README.md

 This repository contains files and links related to Metrocar - Funnel Analysis

+## Introduction

+Metrocar is a ride-sharing app (similar to Uber/Lyft).
+Metrocar's business model is based on a platform that connects riders with drivers through a mobile application.
+Metrocar is an intermediary between riders and drivers, providing a user-friendly platform to connect them and facilitate the ride-hailing process.

+Stakeholders had asked the data analysis team to analyze Metrocar’s data and identify areas for improvement and optimization.
+For example, Metrocar wants to analyze the percentage of users who download the app but do not complete the registration process, or the percentage of users who request a ride but cancel before the driver arrives.

+Funnel analysis was used to identify where users drop off or convert, helping to ultimately increase desired outcomes, such as sales, sign-ups, or conversions.
+It is widely used in e-commerce, marketing, and product development to drive growth and revenue.

 ## Files included

 - **Slides-Metrocar-funnel-analysis.pdf** - Presentation slides in pdf format